-Investments in registered open-end management investment companies will be valued based upon the net asset value ("NAV") of such investments and are categorized as Level 1 of the fair value hierarchy.
+Investments in registered open-end management investment companies will be valued based upon the NAV of such investments and are categorized as Level 1 of the fair value hierarchy.

 Common stocks, exchange-traded funds and financial derivative instruments, such as futures contracts or options contracts, that are traded on a national securities or commodities exchange, are typically valued at the last reported sales price, in the case of common stocks and exchange-traded funds, or, in the case of futures contracts or options contracts, the settlement price determined by the relevant exchange.
 To the extent these securities are actively traded and valuation adjustments are not applied, they are categorized as Level 1 of the fair value hierarchy.
-Due to custodian as recorded on the Statement of Assets and Liabilities is recorded at cost and approximates fair value; it is classified as level 2 under the fair value hierarchy.